 Eliminates Free Radicals

-As you may already know, free radicals occur due to the process of metabolism but are harmful to the well-being of your guinea pig.
+Free radicals are produced throughout the metabolic process, however, they are harmful to your guinea pig’s health.
 Mint has antioxidants that help in the elimination of free radicals in the body.

 Nutrition Facts of Mint for Guinea Pigs

 |Total lipid (fat)||0.73 g||0.94 g|

 |Cholesterol||0 mg||0 mg|

 |Dietary Fiber||6.8 g||8 g|